Bitedge-Logo

 3. Professional help:

-There are many charity organisations dedicated to helping gamblers deal with the addiction menace.
-Some of these organisations, like Gamblers Anonymous, bring together many addicts to foster mutual support.
+There are many charity organizations dedicated to helping gamblers deal with the addiction menace.
+Some of these organizations, like Gamblers Anonymous, bring together many addicts to foster mutual support.
 Victims also get free resources to help them recover smoothly.

 Self-Assessment Tool